 John 8:31-32 Then Jesus said to those Jews who believed Him, "If you abide in My word, you are My disciples indeed.
 And you shall know the truth, and the truth shall make you free."

 Though the absolute bondage to Satan is broken, the process of overcoming the residue of that spirit is not immediately accomplished.
 Notice what Jesus said here.
 It requires consistent abiding, continual spiritual contact with the Son, by faith, to work toward the completion of the project, and the completion of the project in this context is to be completely free of bondage to Satan.

-In practical application this means by study, prayer, and faithful submission to God's word.
-What matters in this context that involves study, prayer, and faithful submission to God's word is the relationship with Jesus Christ.
+In practical application this means by study, prayer, and faithful submission to God's Word.
+What matters in this context that involves study, prayer, and faithful submission to God's Word is the relationship with Jesus Christ.
 That is what matters here, because where is the strength to overcome, to resist the pulls of that bondage?
-It is going to come from Christ by means of His spirit within the relationship that we have with Him, and it is the making of practical use of the truth of God that breaks through the engrained habit of following Satanic lies within one's life.
+It is going to come from Christ by means of His Spirit within the relationship that we have with Him, and it is the making of practical use of the truth of God that breaks through the ingrained habit of following satanic lies within one's life.

 John 8:43-44 Why do you not understand My speech?
 Because you are not able to listen to My word.
 [This is an astounding statement.]
 You are of your father the devil, and the desires of your father you want to do.